 - Pitted nails

-- The thickness of your nails change to either thickening or thinning
+- The thickness of your nails changes to either thickening or thinning.

 Clubbing is also known as D. Hamman-Rich syndrome (acute interstitial pneumonitis) and is when your nails curve and thicken around your fingertips which can take several years.